AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 In such a case, the query returns the `405` error code.

-This is not something specific to GraphQL.
+Such an error is not something specific to GraphQL.
 See the KB article [405 Error Not Allowed](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-20824.html).

 ## Blocked by dispatcher {#blocked-dispatcher}